10 ways to use one circle map in a group lesson

 6. Errorless (or not!!) circle map with pictures cut out

 We often have students who truly struggle with fine motor skills.
-The process of cutting out pictures is very difficult and uses a lot of concentration.
-That concentration could often better be used (in this case) to actually create the circle map.
-And, here is the beauty.
+Cutting out pictures is very difficult and requires a lot of concentration.
+That concentration could often be better used (in this case) to actually create the circle map.
+And here is the beauty.
 If you remove the stress of cutting out pictures, some students can totally handle the wrong answers being mixed in.
 Bottom line, we are not assessing the ability to cut in this activity.
-We are creating a visual map of the main points of the lesson.
+We are creating a visual map of the lesson’s main points.

 7. Circle map with enlarged pictures

 Okay, I know this may take an extra step.
-BUT, if you email me that you need enlarged picture choices (as some of you have), I will do that no problem and email them right back to you!! (specialneedsforspecialkids@gmail.com) This activity is perfect for our students who have the most significant fine motor struggles or loss of that ability all together.
-Again, the goal of this activity is to determine 1) if students understand what the main points of the lesson were, and 2) create a visual map of those main points for review.
+BUT, if you email me that you need enlarged picture choices (as some of you have), I will do that no problem and email them right back to you!! (sp************************@***il.com) This activity is perfect for our students who have significant fine motor struggles or have lost that ability altogether.
+Again, the goal of this activity is to determine 1) if students understand what the main points of the lesson were, and 2) to create a visual map of those main points for review.
 So, if your student is truly incapable of cutting, pasting, or writing, then simply hold up 2 choices and ask which goes in the map.
-Using their communication method of choice, they should be able to tell you which picture relates to thecircle map.
+Using their preferred communication method, they should be able to tell you which picture corresponds to the circle map.
 Of course, you can ALWAYS simply eliminate the wrong answers and make it an errorless task.
 Either way, the STUDENT is telling you which pictures to use in the circle map.

 8. Circle map using photos